Applicants from Northern Ireland Regional Colleges

 Is the College still accepting applications to Ulster-validated programmes (eg. FdSc, FdEng, CertHE, Cert, Access Diploma)?

 Yes absolutely.
-We are delighted to receive applications for those programmes that are still open for September 2020 and January 2021.
+We are delighted to receive applications for those programmes that are still open for January 2021.

 Please apply through the College’s online application portal.